 0 — success1 — usage / configuration error (missing arguments, no reachable hosts)2 — SSH connection or authentication error3 — remote wrapper script returned non-zeroAny non-zero exit causes CloudStack to treat the operation as failed.

-network_extension_details and forwards it to all subsequent calls as --network-extension-details.You can override the remote wrapper path for testing:
+network_details.extension.details and forwards it to later calls through top-level network-extension-details.You can override the remote wrapper path for testing:

 CS_NET_SCRIPT_PATH=/custom/path/wrapper.sh network-namespace.sh implement-network ...